IGF-1 and Other Growth Factors

 While hormones generally are more specific and sometimes work through other mediations elicited from its simulation of intermediate organs, GFs often act directly on the target tissue and have a wide range of effect.
 Its action is mostly stimulatory.
 It can also work synergistically with other GFs or hormones to elicit a biological effect.
 Growth hormone, for example, exerts its effect in the body via Insulin-like Growth Factor (IGF-1).
 In other words, it is the IGF-1 that actually carries out the function of growth hormone and not growth hormone itself.

 FGF is a group of GFs that act on the fibroblast within the body.
 Fibroblast are basic building blocks of fibrous tissue, including the brain, nervous system, eye, blood vessels, heart, stomach, skin, liver, kidney, muscle and bone.
-In fact, most cell in these organs possess receptor for GFG and therefore susceptible to its biological effect.
+In fact, most cells in these organs possess the receptor for FGF and therefore are susceptible to its biological effect.

 There are at least 19 distinct members of the FGF family, which interact with at least 4 distinct types of cell-surface receptors.
-It is evident that the amount of FGF is essential for optimum body function, and disruption of FGF can lead to disease states, including achondroplasia and craniosynotosis syndromes.
+It is evident that FGF is essential for optimum body function, and disruption of FGF can lead to disease states, including achondroplasia and craniosynotosis syndromes.

-FGF can be bound to inert, non-toxic polymers to forma a conjugated molecule.
+FGF can be bound to inert, non-toxic polymers to form a conjugated molecule.
 This is usually done through a series of chemical reactions.
 Substances commonly used for as polymers include polysaccharides or muco-adhesives.

 The natural progression of the aging process is due to cellular degeneration.
 Oxidative stress and free radical pathology has been well studied in this respect as a causative factor.
 FGF helps maintain the target organs in the body that contains fibrous tissue, including eye, heart, brain, skin, and the musculoskeletal system.
 It helps damaged tissue to be repaired.
 For example, FGF can help injured nerve tissue to restore to normal function, or damaged blood vessels to be repaired to prevent further clotting or stokes.
 In the case of duodenal ulcer, it can help the ulcer heal more quickly.
 Fortification and regrowth of the epidermis and its underlying circulation will lead to healthier skin and less wrinkles.